BruceCaldwell/jph/README.md

 After it's there, you can access it using `setxkbmap jph`.

+### License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ### About

 This is a work-in-progress xKeyboard keymap for Japanese Hiragana.
 I put it together based on an American-style keyboard with Japanese hiragana overlay.